nais/doc/docs/observability/how-to/auto-instrumentation.md

 Auto-instrumentation is a preferred way to get started with tracing in NAIS, and can also be used for metrics and logs collection.This type of instrumentation is available for Java, Node.js and Python applications, but can also be used for other in `sdk` mode where it will only set up the OpenTelemetry configuration.

-!!! info

-    :new: Auto-instrumentation is a new feature and is only available for nais applications running in GCP.

 ## Enable auto-instrumentation for Java/Kotlin applications

 ```yaml